Learn to Interpret Atari Agents: Atari Analysis

-\textbf{Slacking.}~Upon reaching the goal, the agent does not receive reward signals until the next day starts.
-During this period, the agent learns to output no-op actions, corresponding to not playing the game.
-We refer to this stage as ``slacking."
-We are interested in what leads to the decision of not playing.
-Fig.~\ref{fig:slacking} shows that when slacking happens, both gazes fixate on the mileage board, where flags are displayed indicating task completion.
-As such, the agent no longer considers the race track as important, and relies the most on the flags to make a decision.
-The recognition of the flags as a sign of zero return leads to the no-op policy.
+\textbf{Slacking}.~Upon completing the current level, the agent won't receive any rewards for keep playing the game, until the next day starts.
+During this period, the agent learns to output no-op actions, equaling not playing the game.
+We refer to this behavior as ``slacking."
+We are interested in what leads to the decision of not playing, or what the agent is looking at when not playing.
+Figure~\ref{fig:en-7} can offer us some clues.
+It shows that when the agent slacks off, both gazes fixate on the mileage board, where there are flags indicating task completion.
+This means that the agent no longer considers the race track relevant, and instead finds the flags important for making a decision.
+Eventually, the recognition that the flags are a sign of zero return leads to the no-op policy.

-\textbf{Prepping.}~Near the start of a new race, the agent terminates slacking early, and starts driving in advance to get a head start.
-The flags are still up and there are still no rewards for playing.
-It is intriguing in this case why decision making has changed.
-As shown in Fig.~\ref{fig:prep2}, the left gaze focuses on an inconspicuous region in the background,~\emph{i.e.,}~some mountains and the sky.
-As it turns out, the agent recognizes dawn (time near a new race start) from the unique colours of the light gray sky and the orange mountains.
-Since dawn indicates forthcoming rewards, the normally unimportant mountains and the sky become important features for value prediction.
-In a way, the agent resembles an advanced human player who can exploit inconspicuous details and determinism in the game for earning higher rewards.
+\textbf{Prepping}.~Near the start of a new day (and new race, hence), the agent stops the previous slacking behavior, and accelerates the vehicle to a high speed in advance.
+This gives it a head start when the other cars start to appear.
+At this point, the flags are still up and there are still no rewards for playing.
+Therefore, it is intriguing why the agent has changed its behavior.
+The left gaze shown in Figure~\ref{fig:en-8} can offer some hints.
+The left gaze is focused on an inconspicuous region in the background, containing some mountains and the sky.
+As it turns out, the agent recognizes that it is dawn time (time near the start of a new race) from the unique appearances of the (light gray) sky and the (orange) mountains.
+Since dawn indicates forthcoming rewards, the previously unimportant mountains and the sky become important at this time for value prediction.

-\textbf{Smog.}~When smog partially blocks the front view, the left gaze cannot find car targets and strays off the road into empty fields.
-The distracted left gaze results in minor performance decrease.
-This indicates the importance of localizing collision targets in advance, which is a reasonable rule according to human intuition.

-In this game, we discover that under the general setting, RS-Rainbow differentiates the player and approaching cars, while also combines them for decision making.
-In special stages of this game, the agent employs specific visual cues for making decisions.
-Surprisingly, we find some of these insights reasonably intuitive.